ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 Adversarial learning can also be used in our final branch of machine learning - **reinforcement learning**.
 In reinforcement learning the machine learns to select actions with the supervision of a scalar reward signal.
 Reinforcement learning is applicable to a wide range of decision making problems with a reward signal, such as cost or carbon emissions.

 The crown jewel of modern reinforcement learning is the 2016 AlphaGo victory over Lee Sedol.
 Go was the last great challenge for AI in board games - creating a superhuman Go computer was thought to be a decade away.
-AlphaGo stands in contrast to Deep Blue, the computer that solved chess with a 1996 victory over Garay Kasparov.
+AlphaGo used deep neural networks to to map from the high dimensional board state to an optimal next move.

 ![]({{ '/assets/ml_energy/alphago.jpg' }})

 *Lee Sedol in his eventual 4-1 loss to AlphaGo*

+AlphaGo stands in contrast to Deep Blue, the computer that solved chess with a 1996 victory over Garay Kasparov.
 All of Deep Blue's intelligence originated from a team of programmers and chess Grandmasters, who handcrafted moves into the machine.
 Contrast this to the supervision that AlphaGo used - learning by playing itself at the game of Go.

-DeepMind (the London based lab behind AlphaGo) then introduced AlphaZero, which beat the previous version 100-0.
+DeepMind (the London lab behind AlphaGo) then introduced AlphaZero, which beat the previous version 100-0.
 This version never relied on a dataset of human expert moves, and learnt entirely from adversarial self-play.

 ## Why is machine learning so hot right now?

 Each of these three branches is undergoing a tremendous period of performance, research activity and hype.
-The power behind all of these is deep learning - the use of multiple layer neural networks as complex function approximators.
+Fundamental to all of this improvement is deep learning - the use of multiple layer neural networks as complex function approximators.

 These artificial neural networks are inspired by the biological neural networks in our own brains.
 The artificial neural networks used by machines are much simpler - yet they are powering the performance of modern machine learning.